-Under the ERAST Joint Sponsored Research Agreement, NASA Dryden has joined with AeroVironment, Inc., headquartered in Monrovia, Calif., to design, develop, manufacture and conduct developmental flight tests of the Centurion, the first aircraft believed capable of achieving sustained horizontal flight at altitudes of 90,000 to 100,000 feet.
+Under the ERAST Joint Sponsored Research Agreement, NASA Dryden has joined with AeroVironment, Inc., headquartered in Monrovia, CA, to design, develop, manufacture, and conduct developmental flight tests of the Centurion, the first aircraft believed capable of achieving sustained horizontal flight at altitudes of 90,000 to 100,000 feet.
 Being able to fly at these altitudes would meet an ERAST goal of developing an ultra-high altitude aircraft which could meet the needs of the science community to perform upper-atmosphere environmental data missions.

 Under its agreement with AeroVironment, NASA Dryden is responsible for monitoring and oversight of the Centurion development project.
-Dryden also is responsible for ensuring the safety of flying and ground operations, coordination of facilities, development of potential payloads that could be carried by the aircraft, and conducting independent reviews of aircraft systems and operations.The ERAST Program
+Dryden also is responsible for ensuring the safety of flying and ground operations, coordination of facilities, development of potential payloads that could be carried by the aircraft, and conducting independent reviews of aircraft systems and operations.

 ERAST is a NASA initiative designed to develop the new technologies needed to continue America's leadership in the highly competitive aerospace industry.

 The primary focus of ERAST is on the development of slow-flying remotely-operated aircraft which can perform long-duration science missions at very high altitudes above 60,000 feet.
-These missions could include remote sensing for earth sciences studies, hyperspectral imaging for agriculture monitoring, tracking of severe storms, and serving as telecommunications relay platforms.
+These missions could include remote sensing for Earth sciences studies, hyperspectral imaging for agriculture monitoring, tracking of severe storms, and serving as telecommunications relay platforms.
 The most extreme mission envisioned would reach altitudes of 100,000 feet.

-Additional technologies considered by the joint NASA-industry ERAST Alliance include lightweight materials, avionics, aerodynamics and other forms of propulsion suitable for extreme altitudes and duration.
+A parallel effort is developing lightweight, microminiaturized sensors which can be carried by these aircraft.
+Additional technologies considered by the joint NASA-industry ERAST Alliance include lightweight materials, avionics, aerodynamics, and other forms of propulsion suitable for extreme altitudes and duration.

-Although ERAST Alliance member firms are responsible for aircraft development and operation, NASA has primary responsiblity for overall mission and program success.
-As such, NASA provides overall program leadership, major funding, individual project management, development and coordination of payloads and oversees operational safety.
-NASA also is working long-term issues with the Federal Aviation Administration and developing technology to make operation of these remotely operated aircraft in national airspace practical.Aircraft Description
+Although ERAST Alliance member firms are responsible for aircraft development and operation, NASA has primary responsibility for overall mission and project success.
+As such, NASA provides overall project leadership, major funding, individual project management, development and coordination of payloads, and oversees operational safety.
+NASA also is working long-term issues with the Federal Aviation Administration and developing technology to make operation of these remotely operated aircraft in national airspace practical.

 The Centurion is a state-of-the-art advance on the technology first developed in the Pathfinder flying wing and its follow-on, the Pathfinder-Plus, that set an unofficial world altitude record for solar-powered aircraft of 80,201 feet in the summer of 1998.
-The altitude was also the highest ever achieved by a propeller-driven aircraft.Centurion on lakebed during functional checkout
+The altitude was also the highest ever achieved by a propeller-driven aircraft.

 Like its immediate predecessors, Centurion is a lightweight, solar-powered, remotely piloted flying wing aircraft that demonstrates the technology of applying solar power for long-duration, high-altitude flight.
 It is considered to be a prototype technology demonstrator for a future fleet of solar-powered aircraft that could stay airborne for weeks or months on scientific sampling and imaging missions.